-I don’t often tackle a room remodel by myself- typically my adventures are limited to small projects- but not too long ago I took a deep breath and dove into one of my biggest projects: remodeling a tiny bathroom cursed with peach tile, peach walls, and an 80’s vanity.
+I don’t often tackle a room remodel by myself- I tend to stick to small projects.
+Not too long ago, however, I took a deep breath and dove into one of my biggest projects: remodeling a tiny bathroom that was cursed with peach tile, peach walls, and an 80’s vanity.

-Lacking the tools, funds, skill, and confidence to demo down to studs and remodel “properly” I decided, on a whim and a tiny budget, to see what would happen if I simply installed beadboard over the existing tile.
-I found wainscotting style MDF paneling on sale that I liked, but I think this same method would work for installing shiplap over existing tile (you’d just need to add a recessed line of waterproof caulk in the gaps of the shiplap boards).
+Lacking the tools, funds, skill, and confidence to to a full demo down to studs and remodeling “properly,” I decided- on a whim and a tiny budget- to see what would happen if I simply installed beadboard over the existing tile.
+I found wainscotting style MDF paneling on sale that I liked, but this same method should work for installing shiplap over existing tile (you’ll just need to add a recessed line of waterproof caulk in the gaps of the shiplap boards).

-I researched paneling over tile before I started the project, and discovered the main problem with this approach is a concern about moisture getting between the tile and the MDF paneling.
-To prevent this problem, the paneling all received two coats of an oil-based waterproof primer and caulking at the tongue and groove joints- paired with calking at top, bottom, and corners, hopefully locking out moisture long term.
-(2017 update: so far NO issues!)
+Before starting, I researched “installing paneling over tile” and discovered the main issue to be wary about with this approach is the potential for moisture to find its way between the tile and the paneling.
+To minimize the potential for moisture to wander and mold to grow, the paneling all received two coats of an oil-based waterproof primer and then commercial-grade super-flexible caulking along the full length of every tongue and groove joints- paired with calking at top, bottom, and corners, hopefully locking out moisture long term (2019 update: so far NO issues!)

-I discovered during this project that the trick to installing paneling over tile is to bypass the use of nails/screws if at all possible.
+I discovered during this project that the trick to installing paneling, beadboard, or shiplap over tile is to bypass the use of nails/screws.
 Drilling through tile is difficult, messy, and requires special tools, but Liquid Nails can securely and permanently adhere wood or paneling even to slick tile.
-(You’ll need a caulking gun too, but check your local Habitat for Humanity Restore first, used caulking guns there typically carry a 50¢ – $1 pricetag rather than the $10-$12 pricetag you’ll find at a big box store)
+(You’ll need a caulking gun too, but they’re only about $6.)

-Getting the paneling to adhere to the tile proved a challenge, and I’ll confess my first attempt at this project involved heavy 4×8 sheets of plywood beadboard which proved too heavy to adhere to the wall without nails & screws.
-I had to scrap this material, but luckily there’s no shortage of good uses for sturdy beadboard and it ended up having a second life as a photo backdrop.
+Getting the paneling to adhere to the tile proved a challenge, and I’ll confess my first attempt at this project involved heavy 4×8 sheets of plywood-beadboard which proved too heavy to adhere to the wall without nails & screws.
+I had to scrap this material, but luckily there’s no shortage of good uses for sturdy beadboard and it ended up having a second life in a store display.

-On my second attempt, I used lighter, more flexible MDF beadboard panels which, because they went up on the wall in small interlocking sections easily adhered using Liquid Nails.
-I think this method would work equally well for pallet wood accent walls or shiplap style panels as long as your pieces were not huge or heavy.
-Liquid Nails worked great, but required some patience since I was concerned the combined weight of the panels peeling off the wall if I added them all at once, so instead I’d glue up one panel, wait for the glue to set a bit, glue up the next panel, etc. The tongue-in-groove joint on this type of paneling proved useful to secure the next piece while drying.
+On my second attempt, I used lighter, more flexible MDF beadboard panels (which also come in MDF shiplap style panels) which went up must faster due to the smaller, lighter weight interlocking sections which were easily adhered using Liquid Nails.
+Liquid Nails worked great, but required some patience since I was concerned about the combined weight of the panels peeling off the wall if I added them all at once.
+Instead, I’d glue up one panel, wait for the glue to set a bit, glue up the next panel, etc. The tongue-in-groove joint on this type of paneling proved useful to secure the next piece while drying.

-The paneling, purchased on sale, only cost about $60 for this small bathroom, and the trim all came from the ReStore for pocket change (one big perk of working on such a small room was that it was easy to find enough trim second hand!)
+The paneling, purchased on sale, only cost about $60 for this small bathroom, and the trim all came from the Habitat for Humanity ReStore for pocket change (one big perk of working on such a small room was that it was easy to find enough trim second hand!)

-Paneling over a partial tile wall creates a small issue of the growing bulk of wall treatments creating about a 3/8″ protrusion of the lower wall out from the upper half of the wall.
+Paneling over a partial tile wall creates a complication: The wall grows thicker and created a protrusion of the lower wall out from the upper half of the wall.
 I solved this issue by gluing a plain piece of trim along the top edge of the beadboard.

 Mirror & Lighting Update: $55.00

 Changing the mirror and 80’s style vanity light made a huge difference in the room and hardly cost more than the price of the new light fixture!
-I removed the giant plate glass mirror from the wall (Not a fan of waste, I took the plate glass mirror to a glass cutter and had the mirror cut to fit in an antique frame for another bathroom).
+I removed the giant plate glass mirror from the wall (Not a fan of waste, I took the plate glass mirror to a glass cutter and had the mirror cut to fit in an antique picture frame to hang as the vanity mirror in another bathroom).

 |I was impressed how easy it was to fix a large hole in drywall, I just screwed furring strips to the back of the drywall, cut a new piece of drywall (50¢ at the ReStore!), screwed it to the furring strips, and patched the gaps.|